cattle-ops/terraform-aws-gitlab-runner/examples/runner-default/README.md

-# Example - Runner - Private subnets
+# Example - Spot Runner - Private subnets

-Example how create a gitlab runner, running in a private subnet.
+Example how to run builds on spot instnaces in a private subent.

 ## Prerequisite
 The terraform version is managed using [tfenv](https://github.com/Zordrak/tfenv).
 If you are not using tfenv please check `.terraform-version` for the tested version.